urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 	Propane emissions intensity in kg/ft2 calculated by dividing the natural gas emissions (kg) for a building by its floor area(ft2)

 	"fueloil_no2_emissions_mt":
-	FuelOilNo2 emissions in mt calculated by multipling the facility FuelOilNo2 energy use (MWH) by the FuelOilNo2 emission factor (294.962046 KG/MWH) and convertd to metric ton (mt)
+	FuelOilNo2 emissions in mt were calculated by multiplying the facility FuelOilNo2 energy use (MWh) by the FuelOilNo2 emission factor (294.96 kg/MWH) and converted to metric ton (mt)

 	"fueloil_no2_emissions_intensity_kg_per_ft2":
 	FuelOilNo2 emissions intensity in kg/ft2 calculated by dividing the FuelOilNo2 emissions (kg) for a building by its floor area(ft2)